 Yes, guardianship may be revoked, but this can only be done by a judge.

 No, once you have guardianship, you cannot become a licensed foster home for that child.

 Court Appointed Special Advocate.

 A CASA is a volunteer.
 CASA volunteers are everyday people appointed by a judge to advocate for abused and neglected children in court.
-Click here to watch a short video on “What is a CASA?”
+Click the video to watch a short video on “What is a CASA?”

 Any child who is in the custody of DCS can have a CASA assigned to their case.
 However, there are not enough CASA volunteers for every child.
 If the child in your care has a CASA assigned to them a Legal Party memorandum will be sent to all parties listed in the minute entries of the court with the name of the volunteer.